GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     The upload cache size in bytes used for high-level upload retries.
 To disable this feature set this property to zero or negative value.
 Retry will be performed if total size of written/uploaded data to the object is less than or equal to the cache size.
+Is effective only if `fs.gs.client.type` is set to `HTTP_API_CLIENT`.

 *   `fs.gs.outputstream.direct.upload.enable` (default: `false`)

     Enables Cloud Storage direct uploads.
+Is effective only if `fs.gs.client.type` is set to `HTTP_API_CLIENT`.

 *   `fs.gs.outputstream.sync.min.interval` (default: `0`)